topazus/marqov/doc/currentstate.md

   A data collapse of the critical region in the bond exchange probability seems to confirm the Ising scenario.
 Corresponding simulations took about 400 CPU hours.
   <p align="center">
   <img src="SquareSpinGlassT1.5Chi.png" width="50%" alt="Grids" class="center"></p>

+* Ashkin-Teller model: We use it as an example where almost nothing of the structure of the general Hamiltonian is actually used.
+Tested for K=0 (three decoupled Ising models) and K=0.3, where according to Zhu et. al 2015 a phase transition is located at beta = 0.315...
+Both cases can be reproduced!

 # Up next